logo

 Flower chain

-Making flower chains is a nostalgic way to slow down with your little one, explore the neighbourhood, and create something beautiful together.
+Making flower chains is a nostalgic way to slow down, explore the neighbourhood, and create something beautiful, with others or with your own inner child.

-Gather flowers with long stems from safe areas like your garden or a local park, and take turns weaving them into chains of different lengths.
+Gather flowers with long stems from safe areas like your garden or a local park, and weave them into chains of different lengths.

 Safety Notice: This activity involves materials or actions that require adult supervision.